free5lot/hid-apple-patched/README.md

 ## A patched hid-apple kernel module
 ----------
+__UPDATE Apr 2017: Works on Arch too, for useful information on this [proceed here](https://github.com/free5lot/hid-apple-patched/issues/31)__

+__UPDATE May 2016: DKMS support added (tested on Ubuntu 16.04).
+Thanks to @almson!__

 __UPDATE Oct 2015: The patch was modified for kernel 4.2 and support of Macbook Pro 2015.
 Thanks to @Aetf!__
-__UPDATE May 2016: DKMS support added (tested on Ubuntu 16.04).
-Thanks to @almson!__

 ### About